aws-samples/amazon-aurora-labs-for-mysql/docs/global/biapp/index.md

 In the **secondary region**, open the <a href="https://console.aws.amazon.com/rds/home?region=us-east-1#database:id=auroralab-mysql-secondary;is-cluster=true" target="_blank">Amazon RDS service console</a> at the MySQL DB cluster details page of the **secondary DB cluster**.

+!!! warning "Region Check"
+    Ensure you are still working in the **primary region**, especially if you are following the links above to open the service console at the right screen.

 If not already selected, click on the **Connectivity and security** tab, and note down the value of the **Reader Endpoint**.
 Verify that it is in an `Available` status.

 <span class="image">![RDS Secondary Endpoints](rds-secondary-endpoints.png?raw=true)</span>

 !!! note
-    The **Writer** (cluster) endpoint is also displayed, but is marked in `Creating` state.
+    The **Writer** (cluster) endpoint is also displayed, but is marked in `Creating` or `Inactive` state.
 This is normal, the cluster endpoint will only be activated when a secondary region is promoted to a stand-alone DB cluster.

-At this point you have collected all the information eeded for both the **primary** and **secondary regions**, and you can continue configuring the application.
+At this point you have collected all the information needed for both the **primary** and **secondary regions**, and you can continue configuring the application.

 ## 2. Configure application in primary region